Investing for teens: How to start building wealth early

 Cash and short-term bonds

-Risk controls for teen investors
+Risk controls when investing for teens

-Avoid leverage and risky products
+Avoid leverage and complex products

 Limit concentration and trading